ofenbach/catengine/README.md

 6. Your app now runs catengine developer edition!

 # example 👀
-The new example has all the features that are available!
+The example contains all new features that are available!

 # planned features 🤔
+Here's a list of features that will be implemented one day:
 + GUI version 😍
   + simple drag&drop to create apps 🖱️
   + simple kid-friendly coding 👶